micmejia/bible-dump/AMPC/Ezekiel/Ezek 41.md

 And there were recessed windows and palm trees on the one side and on the other side of the porch.
-Thus were the side chambers and the canopies of the house. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Ezekiel 41:1 _The Septuagint_ (Greek translation of the Old Testament) does not contain this phrase, “which was the breadth of the tabernacle,” but most Hebrew manuscripts do contain it.
+Thus were the side chambers and the canopies of the house.